chris-k84/TcExplore/Kata Zone/Coding Katas.md

 So sometimes we have nifty little HMIs that can show exactly what we want, other times we have to work with simpler interfaces.
 In an application I had to program a 7 segment display.

 The challenge then is to take 0..9 as an INT and convert to an collection of booleans to define the ON/OFF state the 7 segments of the display.

+## FizzBuzz

+Never had to use this in an application, it was a drinking game I played at university.
+I found it mentioned in some other websites presenting it as a Kata and I could not resist. :-)

+The challenge is to output numbers from 0..x, you can define x, every multiple of 3 is replaced with "Fizz", every multiple of 5 is "Buzz" and multiples of 3 and 5 become "FizzBuzz".